-Water Numerator: Denominator Comparison Please explain

-intensi y water with

-value aspect previous

-(m3) reporting

-year

-0.02 Total water withdrawals MWh Ü In our power generation and distribution activities, electricity available for sale experienced a 25% reduction.
-This was a result of extended outages at our nuclear facilities in 2019 resulting in reduced power generation and causing a 33% reduction in UK Nuclear activity.
-This in turn has increased the water intensity value by 70% in 2019 compared to 2018.
-We consider volumes that have increased by more than 50% to be 'much higher'.
-Our strategic direction is to reduce our gas turbine power stations and increase the number of reciprocating gas engines.
-The latter are air cooled and therefore will reduce total water consumption and the water intensity of our power generation.
+Water intensity value (m3) Numerator: water aspect Denominator Comparison with previous reporting year Please explain 0.05 Total water withdrawals MWh Lower In our power generation and distribution activities, total electricity available for sale experienced a 25% reduction.
+However, water withdrawals from our power generation and distribution assets reduced by 53%.
+This is mainly due to the closure of our Glanford Brigg power station and Kings Lynn power station completing is commissioning phase.
+Our water intensity for 2020 decreased by 38% compared to our 2019 value of 0.08.
+We consider volumes that have decreased in the range of 10-50% to be 'lower'.
+Our nuclear generated electricity has been excluded from the electricity available for sale figures as we are unable to attain water data for assets that we don't have operational control over, including our 20% stake in nuclear.
+Our strategic direction is to reduce our ownership of gas turbine power stations and maintain the number of reciprocating gas engines.
+The latter are air cooled and therefore reduce total water consumption and the water intensity of our power generation.
 Consequently, we expect a reduction in water intensity with improvements in efficiency of future power generation technology.
 However, we do not currently use the water intensity of our power generation as an internal metric because our primary focus is on the carbon intensity of power.

 (W1.4) Do you engage with your value chain on water-related issues?
 Yes, our suppliers